 - Internationally recognised prizes, awards, patents, honours, membership of one of the four learned academies or comparable organisations etc;

-- Citation by a broad cross-section of peers internationally
+- Citation by a broad cross-section of peers internationally;

-- Evaluation of future research potential and benefits to the University's research profile.;
+- Evaluation of future research potential and benefits to the University's research profile.

 - There is an expectation that all nominees will have a close association with UNSW in that research income by way of grant support will be administered through the grants research office at UNSW.

-3. Procedure for 2012
+3. Procedure for the 2016 Round

-Professors in the University inviting them to indicate one or more of their fellow members of the Professoriate for consideration for appointment as a Scientia Professor.
+Normally by mid year of every second year, the President and Vice-Chancellor will write to all Professors in the University inviting them to indicate one or more of their fellow members of the Professoriate for consideration for appointment as a Scientia Professor.

-self-nomination, although a nominee's agreement that their nomination can go forward will be required.
+Candidature for the Scientia Professor award will arise through peer-nomination, not self-nomination, although a nominee's agreement that their nomination can go forward will be required.

-- 4. Human Resources will provide documentation concerning the nominee (see Section 4) to the selected referees and seek their comments on the significance, impact and international standing of the nominee's research.
+- Human Resources will provide documentation concerning the nominee (see Section 4) to the selected referees and seek their comments on the significance, impact and international standing of the nominee's research.

-- 5. Nominations need to be submitted to Human Resources by 6 August.
-Human Resources will write to all referees by 20 August and request return of reports by 29 October.
+- Nominations need to be submitted to Human Resources by Monday 8 August 2016.
+Human Resources will write to all referees by 22 August 2016 and request return of reports by 17 October 2016.
 If referees are unable or unwilling to provide reports by the required time, Human Resources will need to ask additional referees to provide reports.

 4. Nominees Documentation

-Nominees should provide the Dean of the Faculty or the Rector of UNSW CANBERRA with the following:
+Nominees should provide the Dean of the Faculty or the Rector of UNSW Canberra with the following:

 5. Renomination Procedure

-• A Scientia Professor whose term of appointment is due to expire may be renominated and re appointed for a further term(s).
+- A Scientia Professor whose term of appointment is due to expire may be renominated and re - appointed for a further term(s).

-(ii) A brief overview of the nominees current research program highlighting both achievements and significant changes that have occurred since the period of the previous appointment
+(ii) A brief overview of the nominee's current research program highlighting both achievements and significant changes that have occurred since the period of the previous appointment

-(iii) A brief overview of the nominees future research plans for the next five to six years.
+(iii) A brief overview of the nominee's future research plans for the next five to six years.

 - A member of academic staff may be renominated following an unsuccessful nomination.

-(Note: Where a decision not to consider nominations for Scientia Professors is taken in any year, the next year in which nominations are allowed will be considered to be the 'following' round for the purposes of renomination.)
+Note: Where a decision not to consider nominations for Scientia Professors is taken in any year, the next year in which nominations are allowed will be considered to be the 'following' round for the purposes of renomination.

 7. Monetary Award Component